Useful Formulae

 The warp-in point of a planet is determined by the planet's ID, its location, and radius.

 Let \(x\), \(y\), and \(z\) represent the planet's coordinates.
-Let \(r\) be the planet's radius.
+Let \(r\) be the planet's radius, and \(p\) be the planet's ID.

 The planet's warp-in point is the vector \(\left(x + d \sin{\theta}, y + \frac{1}{2} r \sin{j}, z - d \cos{\theta}\right)\) where: